mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 Perfect Pitch is learned, not innate!
 Being tone-deaf is very rare.

-“The right sort of practise carried out over a sufficient period of time leads to improvement.
+“The right sort of practice carried out over a sufficient period of time leads to improvement.
 Nothing else.”

 Natural Ceiling – can be broken by deliberate, back-tracking practise

 Repetition after reaching acceptable levels in something, does NOT lead to improvement

-Purposeful practise has well-defined, specific goals.
+Purposeful practice has well-defined, specific goals.
 It needs to be focused, with full attention.
 It involves feedback.
 It requires getting out of ones comfort zone.
 There mustn’t be any stagnation.

-If stagnation occurs, don’t practise HARDER, practise DIFFERENTLY! (change technique)
+If stagnation occurs, don’t practice HARDER, practice DIFFERENTLY! (change technique)

 Some familiar with the problem can help a technique change.
 E.g. a coach.